Adding a Method to the OpenStack API¶

 Action methods take parameters that are sucked out of the URL by mapper.connect() or .resource().
 The first two parameters are self and the WebOb request, from which you can get the req.environ, req.body, req.headers, etc.

-Actions return a dictionary, and wsgi.Controller serializes that to JSON.
+Actions return a dictionary, and wsgi.Controller serializes that to JSON or XML based on the request’s content-type.